Transportation in the Sacramento metropolitan area: California State Route 160 (SR 160)

-Spur routes

 California State Route 275 (SR 275)

 California State Route 275 (SR 275) is a short spur route that peels off from US 50 in West Sacramento and provides direct access to Downtown Sacramento.
 After exiting US 50, the route runs along the north side of Raley Field, crosses the Tower Bridge, becomes Capitol Mall after touching down in Sacramento, and terminates at the front yard of the California State Capitol at 10th Street.

 Rail

 Amtrak

 The primary transit agency in the Sacramento metropolitan area for inter-city rail service is Amtrak.
 Amtrak serves the region with six stations and four routes.
 Locals can travel north, south, east, or west by rail using Amtrak to get to destinations all around California and beyond.